 "The Emerald Chandelier" was created out of my love for the unusual and sentimental.
 I wanted to have a name that was perfect for the project I was taking on.
 I thought and prayed on it for weeks.
 Then on a cold January morning I was packing up my Christmas ornaments when I went to put away one ornament that caught my eye- an emerald chandelier.
 I thought to myself "that's it!" and thus my business was named.

-The Emerald Chandelier offers a full Tea House experience.
-We serve lunch, Saturday brunch, afternoon tea and we host special events!
-We also rent our rooms for showers, weddings, work parties.. you name it!
+The Emerald Chandelier offers a full Tea House experience and a Gift Shop.
+We serve lunch and tea experiences (afternoon tea, high tea, walk-in tea, O Christmas Tea...) and they change every 2-3 months.
+We host special events like murder mysteries, princess parties, and music!
+We also rent our rooms for showers, bridal events, rehearsal dinners, work parties.. you name it!

 The house is very colorfully decorated with paint, wallpaper and drapes.
 We embrace the "Grandmillenial Style" of decorating which is an updated take on a traditional style with old-school design trends (think: skirted tables, patterned upholstery, floral wallpaper, and richly stained wood furniture) with a fresh spin for the 21st century.
 By mixing in a few modern elements, the style is nostalgic and comfortable without looking kitschy.